 • They cost more to operate.
 Electricity costs are higher than gas over the long term.

 • They’re slow to respond to temperature changes.
 Plus, when you turn off the heat, you must immediately remove your food to avoid overcooking or burning.
 This could also be a safety issue – especially for young children, who may not realise when the surface is too hot to touch.

 • They’re easy to control.
 What you see is what you get with a gas flame: it ignites and lowers instantly.
 And once you’ve switched the flame off, the heat is instantly gone.

 • They’re versatile.
-Toasting, charring and flambéing can all be done with a gas stove top.
-You can also still cook if you have a power blackout.
+Toasting, charring, and flambéing can all be done with a gas stovetop.
+You can even cook if you have a power blackout.

 • They cost less to operate.
 Gas appliances are cheaper to run than electric – which, if you do a lot of cooking, means less energy consumption and lower bills.

 • They operate with an open flame.
-This means that you may waste heat and gas consumption if your cookware is the wrong size for the burner, or if your gas stove top is next to an open window.
+This means that you may lose energy and gas consumption if your cookware is in the incorrect size for the stove, or if your gas stove top is close to a clear window.

 • They’re super-fast.
-Using electromagnetism to create energy, an induction stove top will reflect immediate changes in temperature, like a gas stove top, but will cook up to 50 per cent faster than either gas or electric – and use less energy.
+Using electromagnetism to create energy, an induction stovetop will reflect immediate changes in temperature, like a gas stovetop, but will cook up to 50 percent fleeter than electric or gas – and utilize less power.

 • They’re noisy.
 Induction stoves are known to emit a humming or buzzing sound, especially at higher settings.

 If you’re really struggling to make up your mind whether gas, electric, or induction is best for you, consider this: most major appliance brands offer hybrid models, such as stovetops that join gas and electricity zones, or varieties emphasizing a gas stovetop with an electrical oven.
 Sometimes you can hold it all.